markvaaz/ScarletRCON/README.md

 ### Upcoming features

-* Command groups for custom and built-in commands.
+Command groups for custom and built-in commands.

-## Feedback & Suggestions

 Have ideas or feedback?
 [Leave your suggestion on GitHub](https://github.com/markvaaz/ScarletRCON).